 “Biology is the least of what makes someone a mother.” — Oprah Winfrey

-How To Talk To Your Tumultuous Tweens
+How To Talk To Your Tumultuous Tweens and Early Teens

-I’ve found that finding a common ground with kids this age really helps.
+I’ve found that finding common ground with kids this age really helps.
 Ask about their favorite shows, games, subjects, or sports—and then really listen.
 Get to know their friends, remember their names and connect with their parents (exchange numbers so they can keep you in the loop on the down-low!).
 And yes, it’s okay to eavesdrop a little when they’re having a gossip sesh…just make sure you’re extra covert about it!

-How To Talk To Your Amazing Teens
+How To Talk To Your Amazing Teenagers

 Teens get a pretty bad rep, so it’s no surprise that parents approach these years with dread.
 Here’s my best advice—stop being scared of your teenager!
 Yes, they can be moody and messy, but if we guide them and give them space, it’s so amazing to see how they blossom.
 Try your best to enjoy it!

 There’s tons of pressure on kids this age.
 They’re trying to decide what they want to do with the rest of their lives.
 They’re navigating their sexuality and maturing relationships.
 They might even be juggling work and school.
-Plus they probably have a better understanding of all the issues facing us right now.
+Plus, they probably have a better understanding of all the issues facing us right now.
 And they’re just trying to figure out how to cope.

 Additionally, for the first time in their lives, they are really learning about responsibility and independence, which can be hard as hell (even for us adults)!
 That’s why it’s so important to find a way to check in with your kids (even your older teens) and let them know you’re there when they need you.
 (Even when they think they don’t!)